anjanaram1/GenomicConsensus/doc/QuiverFAQ.rst

 `MapQV` filter.

-How can I turn off the `MapQV` filter and why would I want to?
+How can the `MapQV` filter be turned off and when should it be?
 --------------------------------------------------------------
-You can disable the `MapQV` filter using the flag ``--mapQvThreshold=0`` (shorthand: ``-m=0``).
-If you are running your Quiver job via SMRTportal, this can be done by unchecking the "Use only unambiguously mapped reads" option.
-You might want to do this in de novo assembly projects, but it is not recommended for variant calling applications.
+The `MapQV` filter can be disabled using the flag ``--mapQvThreshold=0`` (shorthand: ``-m=0``).
+If running a Quiver job via SMRT Portal, this can be done by unchecking the "Use only unambiguously mapped reads" option.
+Consider this in de novo assembly projects, but it is not recommended for variant calling applications.

-How do I inspect or validate the variant calls made by Quiver?
+How can variant calls made by Quiver be inspected or validated?
 --------------------------------------------------------------
-When in doubt, it is easiest to inspect the region in a tool like SMRTView®, which enables you to view the reads aligned to the region.
+When in doubt, it is easiest to inspect the region in a tool like SMRT View, which enables you to view the reads aligned to the region.
 Deletions and substitutions should be fairly easy to spot; to view insertions, right-click on the reference base and select "View Insertions Before...".